ubopod/ubo-tutorials/README.md

 from ubo_app.store.main import RegisterRegularAppAction ``

-By using `RegisterRegularAppAction` we can register the action entry point inside `Settings->Apps` section of the Ubo app.
+By using `RegisterRegularAppAction` we can register the action entry point inside `Menu->Apps` section of the Ubo app.
 If you want to add a service under `Settings` (instead of `Apps` section), you need to import and use  `RegisterSettingAppAction` instead.

 ```
 from ubo_gui.menu.types import ActionItem